Common Retirement

 Our group has shared directory on $COMMON, what should we do?

 Please contact hcc-support@unl.edu to have this directory moved to $WORK or $NRDSTOR.
-Please note that in order to use $NRDSTOR you need to first request access to it.

 How can I move my conda environment from $COMMON?